NillPointer/Podcast-Creator-LLM/README.md

 - PDF content extraction from uploaded files and Arxiv URLs
 - LLM-powered podcast generation in a 2-host format with natural conversation flow
 - OpenAI-compatible LLM and TTS integration
-- MP3 audio stitching for seamless podcast creation
+- WAV audio stitching for seamless podcast creation
 - Dockerized deployment for easy setup and scaling
 - HTTP API interface for programmatic access